-where the normalized graph Laplacian $\Delta_{0}$ is defined by $\Delta_{0} f (u)= \sum_{(v, u) \in E} ( f(u) - f(v) )$ for any vertex $u \in V$ and for a function $f: V \to \mathbb{R}$. \end{thm} In 2009, Bauer and Jost \cite{Jo1} obtained an estimate of the eigenvalues of the normalized graph Laplacian on neighborhood graphs by using the Ricci curvature.
-On simplicial complexes, we \cite{Yamada3} obtained an estimate of the Laplacian by the Ricci curvature.
+for any vertex $u \in V$ and for a function $f: V \to \mathbb{R}$. \end{thm} In 2009, Bauer et al. \cite{Jo0} obtained an estimate of the eigenvalues of the normalized graph Laplacian on neighborhood graphs using the Ricci curvature.
+For simplicial complexes, we \cite{Yamada3} obtained an estimate of the Laplacian using the Ricci curvature.
 However, we considered only one-dimensional simplicial complexes and assumed many conditions, so the setting of our main result in this paper is more general, and the result is an improvement over our previous result \cite{Yamada3}.
-The statement is as follows.
+This statement is as follows: